arjumandyounus/arjumandyounus.github.io/_posts/2022-03-22-womensdayevent-wiri-wai.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Women's Day Event by WIRI and WAI!"
 date:   2022-03-22 19:33:35 +0000
-categories: jekyll update
+categories: iwd2022
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.